 “Before any surgery I try to review the patient chart, and check data like age, gender, height, weight, lab work and any comorbidities the patient has that might affect the cardiopulmonary bypass run,” Reisinger explained.
 “My day of usually starts early, before the patient arrives, setting up a circuit, customizing to the patient and choosing appropriate cannula for the patient to be connected to the heart-lung machine.”
 The Perfusionist collects all the components of a heart-lung machine, assembles them and ensure that each component is operating properly.

-As these professionals routinely practice during stressful surgeries, Clinical Perfusionists must be able to observe and react to the smallest changes in events in highly volatile situations.
+As these professionals routinely practice during stressful surgeries, Certified Clinical Perfusionist must be able to observe and react to the smallest changes in events in highly volatile situations.
 Therefore, Perfusionists must be able to remain professional and keep their emotions in check at all times.

 “The schedule is demanding and can impact your family life, free time and, at times, your emotions,” Reisinger stressed.
 “Also many of our patients are very sick, sometimes critically, and there aren’t always positive outcomes.”